nomonosound/fast-align-audio/packaging.md

 * Download wheels artifact from the build workflow
 * Place all the fresh whl files in dist/
 * `python -m twine upload dist/*`
+* Add a tag with name "vx.y.z" to the commit
+* Go to https://github.com/iver56/fast-align-audio/releases and create a release where you choose the new tag